chipxsd/stream-based-sync/stream-based-sync.md

 ```

 In above example, I forgot to specify optional chaining in the line `89:`,
-so that's just a single line of change.
+that is just a single line of change.
 One way of describing this content
 change could be through the
 [diff annotations](https://en.wikipedia.org/wiki/Diff_utility), which is
 still lighter than copying the whole file over.